MicrosoftDocs/Advertising-docs/BingAds/bingads-12/bulk-service/sitelink-ad-extension.md

 - Bing Ads does not validate whether custom parameters exist.
 If you use custom parameters in your tracking template and they do not exist, then the landing page URL will include the key and value placeholders of your custom parameters without substitution.
 For example if your tracking template is for example *http://tracker.example.com/?season={_season}&promocode={_promocode}&u={lpurl}*, and neither *{_season}* or *{_promocode}* are defined at the campaign, ad group, criterion, keyword, or ad level, then the landing page URL will be the same.

 **Add:** Optional
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
-To delete or remove an existing value, set this field to *delete_value*.
-The *delete_value* keyword removes the previous setting.
 **Delete:** Read-only

 ### <a name="usesearchertimezone"></a>Use Searcher Time Zone
 Determines whether to use the account time zone or the time zone of the search user where the ads could be delivered.

-Set this property to *TRUE* if you want the sitelink to be shown in the search user's time zone, and otherwise set it to *FALSE*.
+Set this property to *TRUE* if you want the ad extensions to be shown in the search user's time zone, and otherwise set it to *FALSE*.

 **Add:** Optional.
 If you do not specify this field or leave it empty, the default value of *FALSE* will be set and the account time zone will be used.
 **Update:** Optional.
 If no value is specified on update, this Bing Ads setting is not changed.
 If you set this field to *delete_value*, then you are effectively resetting to the default value of *FALSE*.